How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 The importance of a protein-rich diet

-Protein is the building material for muscles, skin, and connective tissue.
-Adequate intake is crucial before surgery to prevent muscle wasting.
+Protein is the building block for muscles, skin, and connective tissue.
+Adequate intake is crucial before surgery to prevent muscle atrophy.
+A

-Recommended are 1.2–1.5 g protein per kilogram of body weight daily – ideally from lean meat, fish, eggs, legumes, or dairy products.
+of 1.2–1.5 g of protein per kilogram of body weight – ideally from lean meat, fish, eggs, legumes, or dairy products.

-Those who have difficulty consuming enough protein can resort to medically recommended protein drinks or shakes .
+Those who have difficulty consuming enough protein can use medically recommended protein drinks or shakes .

 Vitamins and trace elements

-A simple blood test before surgery can reveal any deficiencies.
-If a deficit is detected, it can be balanced within a few weeks - usually through a combination of diet and supplements.
+blood test before surgery can detect any deficiencies.
+If a deficiency is found, it can usually be corrected within a few weeks – often through a combination of diet and supplements.

 Hydration and metabolic balance